Expungement Frequently Asked Questions

 - Obtain Fingerprints: You must obtain an official set of fingerprints to send with your application.
 You can do this by contacting your local law enforcement agency and asking to be printed on a Michigan Applicant Fingerprint Card.

 - File a petition for expungement (otherwise known as an Application to Set Aside Conviction(s)): Once you have determined your eligibility, obtained your court records, and obtained your fingerprint card, you must file a Petition for Expungement with the court.
-This application must be signed before a Notary Public before filing.
+The applicant must sign the application before a Notary Public before filing.
 The petition must include information about the offense you want to set aside, the date of the offense, and the sentence you received.
 An experienced attorney knows best what documents to submit with the application and how to make the appropriate arguments in a supporting memorandum.

 - Serve notice on the prosecutor: After filing the petition, you must serve notice on the prosecutor who handled your case and the Michigan Attorney General.